 To get the most out of your Viasat Internet service and stay within the bounds of your data allowance, consider these suggestions:

-Make it a habit to check your data usage regularly throughout your billing cycle — especially in the first few months of service.
-This helps you avoid surprises and gives you a feel for your pattern of usage – and how you and other users in your household may need to adjust it.
+Make it a habit to check your data usage regularly throughout your billing cycle, especially in the first few months of service.
+This helps to avoid surprises and provides an idea of your pattern of usage and how you and other users in your household may need to adjust.
 To view your Usage Meter, log into your account.
 To set up usage alerts, Buy More data and monitor usage anytime, download the MyViasat mobile app.

 To take control and download only the attachments you want, a simple change to your email settings can enable you to pre-approve or prevent data-heavy image displays and automatic attachment downloads - which can also eat up your data.
 Just find the “settings” menu on whichever email program you’re using, and choose the correct option.

 Before hitting send, check the size of photos and other attachments, and if possible, downsize them.